Skip to main content

 "Mouth ulcers can be caused by nutritional deficiency, particularly a lack of vitamin B12 or iron," says Middleton.
 "They could also be due to stress, hormonal changes, certain medications or even coeliac disease which can lead to deficiency of vitamins and minerals."

-In addition, if you suffer from a mouth ulcer that doesn't clear up after a few weeks, it's time to make an appointment with your doctor.
-"Ulcers that don't heal after three weeks should be referred on as they could potentially be cancerous," explains Middleton.
+If you suffer from a mouth ulcer that doesn't clear up after a few weeks, it's time to talk to your doctor.
+"Ulcers that don't heal after three weeks should be referred on, as they could potentially be cancerous," explains Middleton.

-Tooth erosion or the loss of enamel can be unsightly, so if it's something your concerned about it's worth discovering the cause.
+If you're concerned about tooth erosion or the loss of enamel, it's worth discovering the cause.
 "This kind of enamel loss is often caused by a high intake of acidic foods, including alcohol," explains Middleton.
-"However, this kind of erosion can also be caused by health conditions, including tooth grinding, reflux, and hiatus hernia.
+"However, it can also be caused by health conditions, such as tooth grinding, reflux, and hiatus hernia.
 It can also be a sign of the eating disorder bulimia."

 Keeping your mouth healthy

-While not everyone enjoys a trip to the dentist, if you are suffering from any problems with your teeth or mouth, it's important to get them treated early.
+While not everyone enjoys a trip to the dentist, if you are having problems with your teeth or mouth, it's important to get them treated early.
 Many dental problems can be prevented or minimised with good oral hygiene and regular dental check-ups.
 Neglecting your teeth can lead to worsening problems.

 "For example, bleeding gums may lead to gingivitis - the inflammation of the gums, which can be reversed with good oral hygiene.
 If left, however, it could lead to periodontitis, which is irreversible damage caused by plaque bacteria."